This is the third in a 5-part series of articles which undergird all of the content we publish on hesed.com.

 JESUS THE ENTHRONED KING

-As we said in our first article, when Jesus died on the cross, He took the penalty and consequences of our sin upon Himself.
+As we said in our last article, when Jesus died on the cross, He took the penalty and consequences of our sin upon Himself.
 And then when He rose from the dead, he disarmed sin and its power over us.

 But that is not the end of the story.